 Python - Lambda Functions

-Lambda Functions in Python
+Python Lambda Functions

-Introduction to Lambda Functions
+Introduction to Python Lambda Functions

-Basic Syntax
+Basic Syntax of Python Lambda Function

 lambda arguments: expression